AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

   Overlapping executables

 The example analysis focused on the Commands unit for a source coverage criterion.
-Of course, the other units could have been included in the analysis as well, even though not overlapping between the different executables.

-Consolidation actually doesn't *require* any overlapping.
-You might as well, for example, want to consolidate results from different programs testing entirely disjoint units.
-The only technical requirement is that the object code be identical for all the overlapping symbols, which |gcp| verifies.
+The other units may be included in the analysis as well, even though not overlapping between the different executables.
+Note that consolidation actually doesn't *require* overlapping: users might well, for example, consolidate results from different programs testing entirely disjoint sets of units.

+More generally, for object or source level criteria, |gcv| computes the coverage achieved for the full set of routines or source units declared to be of interest amongst those exposed by the union of the exercised executables, as designated by the set of consolidated traces; and on symbols found to overlap across executables, |gcv| computes the *combined* coverage achieved by all the executions.

-Two symbols are considered overlapping if both of the following conditions are
+For the purpose of computing combined coverage achievements, two symbols are considered overlapping when all the following conditions are met:
-met:

-- The symbol names must be identical
-- The symbols associated debug information must indicate that they come from the same compile unit.
-If a symbol leaks such information, it never overlaps with another symbol.
+* Both symbols have identical object level symbol names,

+* Both symbols have DWARF debug information attached to them,

+* According to this debug information, both symbols originate from the same compilation unit, denoted by the full path of the corresponding source file.

+By construction, a symbol missing debug information is never considered overlapping with any other symbol.
+Whatever coverage is achieved on such a symbol never gets combined with anything else and the only kind of report where the symbol coverage is exposed is the :option:`=asm` assembly output for object level criteria.

-Moreover, |gcvcov| will reject consolidation were two symbols overlaps, but are different anyway: this can happen, for example, if they come from the same compile unit but were compiled with different flags (e.g. different optimization levels).
+Moreover, for object level coverage criteria, |gcvcov| will issue a consolidation error when two symbols are found to overlap but have structurally different machine code, which happens for example when the same unit is compiled with different different optimization levels for different executables.

 The set of traces involved in a computation is visible in various places: